 There are many benign reasons for interrupted flow of urination.
 In particular, during the transition from middle age to old age, the prostate gland often becomes enlarged, medically known as prostatic hyperplasia (BPH).
 Although an enlarged prostate is not comfortable, it is not life-threatening in and of itself but can cause symptoms similar to those of prostate cancer.

 An inability to urinate when the need arises or an urge to urinate more frequently can also point to prostate cancer or other problems with this organ.
 Men who experience this symptom may also find that after they relieve themselves, they need to go again due to incomplete voiding of the bladder.
-If they are over the age of fifty, enlarged prostate is the most likely cause.
+If they are over the age of fifty, an enlarged prostate is the most likely cause.
 However, this is also a symptom of prostate cancer.

 If a man finds that he needs to get up for the bathroom many times each night, he should consult a doctor.
 This mostly becomes a concern if it happens on a regular basis.
 While irregular bowel movements and frequent nighttime urination may be part of aging, they are also signs of prostate cancer.